Zer0C0d3r/Heist/README.md

 **Why Heist?**

 - Most shell history tools are either too simple or too complex.
 Heist aims for a sweet spot: fast, beautiful, and powerful, but easy to use and extend.
-- TUI and CLI are first-class citizens: you can use Heist as a daily dashboard or a quick command-line tool.
+- TUI and CLI are first-class citizens: use Heist as a daily dashboard or a quick command-line tool.
 - Designed for privacy: all analysis is local, no cloud sync by default.

 ---

 ## 🚀 Features

-- Interactive TUI with rich ASCII/Unicode graphics (powered by ratatui, crossterm, Nerd Fonts)
+- Interactive TUI with rich ASCII/Unicode graphics (ratatui, crossterm, Nerd Fonts)
 - CLI mode for quick stats, search, and export
-- Supports Bash, Zsh, and Fish history formats
+- Supports history formats for Bash, Zsh, Fish, Csh, Tcsh, Ksh, Dash, Sh, Mksh, Yash, Osh
 - Modular, extensible, and performant Rust codebase
 - Export to CSV/JSON, session analytics, regex search, and more
 - Global installer/uninstaller script